Nonstick pans

 stick to the pan?
 It turns out that you have to make the pan

-super-rough to start with by sand-blasting it.
+super-rough to start with by blasting it with grit.
 If the pan is

 extremely rough, the PTFE will bind to it like a rock climber